• Follow Us on Social Media

 Cohabitation

-An arrangement where two unmarried people, who are typically romantically involved, live together.
+When unmarried people who are romantically involved live together.

 Collaborative Divorce

-A legal process, in which divorcing couples work with their lawyers and other family professionals to work out an agreement without going to court.
+A way of divorcing in which couples work together with their lawyers to reach an agreement without going to court.

 Contempt of Court